District Technology Initiative

 Using these tools, students are able to work collaboratively to create, edit and share files and websites for school-related projects.
 Students in grades 3-12 are able to communicate via email with teachers and other students.

-“Technology is a universal key to unlocking student engagement for students at all skills and levels.
-It encourages personalized, individualized learning,” said Dr. Nicolas Wade, District 401 Superintendent of Schools.
+As former D401 Superintendent of Schools Dr. Nicolas Wade said during the early stages of the District Technology Initiative: “Technology is a universal key to unlocking student engagement for students at all skills and levels.
+It encourages personalized, individualized learning."

 Affordable Home Internet Access